vntbryn/love.github.io/README.md

-I just learned html so gift my girl on our monthsary
+I just learned html to gift my girl on our monthsary